+Sole agency

-- Sole agency You employ the services of one agent to market your property for an agreed period.
+You employ the services of one agent to market your property for an agreed period.
 If you sell your property through another agent before your agreement with the original one has ended, you'll still have to pay the original agent their fee.
-Likewise, the original agent must give you the service they have agreed. - Joint sole agency When you employ two agents to sell your property the agents agree to split the fee on its sale.
-The agent that sells the property usually gets a higher percentage of the fee. - Multiple agency When you employ the services of several agents.
-The agent that sells the property takes the whole fee. - Sole selling rights When the appointed selling agent will be due the agreed fee, even if you sell your property privately or through another agent.
+Likewise, the original agent must give you the service they have agreed.

+Joint sole agency

+When you employ two agents to sell your property the agents agree to split the fee on its sale.
+The agent that sells the property usually gets a higher percentage of the fee.
+The percentages are pre-agreed with you and written into the agreement.